Skip to content

 • How GeoJSON integrates with the NWS API

 GeoJSON is an open standard format for representing geographical features as shapes.
 It's based on JSON, but adds a strict structure that pairs every shape with a properties object.
-The properties object is a flexible container storing metadata for each shape.
+The properties object is a flexible container that stores metadata for each shape.
 For the NWS API, that metadata is weather data: severity, event type, and affected area.

-The GeoJSON Data Model
+The GeoJSON data model

-In the NWS thunderstorm example, the entire API response is a FeatureCollection—the top-level wrapper that holds everything else.
+In the NWS thunderstorm example, the entire API response is a FeatureCollection, the top-level wrapper that holds everything else.
 Think of it as the envelope: it doesn't contain weather data directly, but it contains the Features that do.

 {